 HUM 326 Philosophy of Art (see PHI 326)

 HUM 355 Art & Nationalism in Modern Italy (see ECS 355)

 HUM 365 Freud on the Psychological Foundations of the Mind (also PSY 365) Fall EC

 Freud is approached as a systematic thinker dedicated to discovering the basic principles of human mental life.
 For Freud, these basic principles concern what impels human thought and behavior.
 What moves us to think and act?
 What is it to think and act?
 Emphasis is placed on the close study and critical analysis of texts, with particular attention to the underlying structure of the arguments.
 Two 90-minute classes.
 S. Sugarman

-HUM 470 Interdisciplinary Studies in the Humanities Spring LA
+HUM 470 Interdisciplinary Studies in the Humanities (also ART 470/HIS 489) Spring LA

 This team-taught seminar examines texts, objects, periods and themes from an interdisciplinary perspective.
 Although designed to be the capstone course for students pursuing a certificate in Humanistic Studies, it is open to other students if space is available.
 The specific topic varies each year depending on the focus of the faculty team.
-P. Brooks, B. Doherty
+J. Rampling, T. Kaufmann

 JRN 240 Creative Non-Fiction (also CWR 240) Spring LA